Why you need a patent opinion

 a.
 Patentability Opinions

-If you believe you have an inventive idea, our registered patent attorneys will determine whether your idea is likely to be patentable.
+If you believe you have an inventive idea, our registered patent attorneys in Los Angeles will determine whether your idea is likely to be patentable.

 This begins with conducting a patentability search, which involves searching the public records (e.g. published patents and patent applications at the US and foreign patent offices) for any public disclosure(s) relating to the invention to see if the particular invention is novel, non-obvious and useful.
 Unlike other firms that farm out the important work of searching and investigating the public records, we conduct the patentability search ourselves.
 We then render a legal opinion as to the patentability of your invention based on our examination of the most relevant references.